How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 The procedure is performed in the following sequence:

 • Hot water is poured into the barrel (300 ml for every 10 liters of volume).
-Then the barrel is taken by the ends and shaken vigorously so that the water evenly moistens the inner surface.
+Then the barrel is taken by the ends and vigorously rocked so that the water evenly moistens the inner surface.

 • After washing with soda, the container is rinsed with hot and then cold water.